shivashant25/Sentinel-with-XDR/labguide/part-01/lab07.md

 1. Select Continue and Save to save your settings.

-### Task 2: verify installation of Defender for Endpoint on a machine
+### Task 2: Verify installation of Defender for Endpoint on a machine

 In your vm search for the **Services**, will find Microsoft Monitoring Agent is Running.